Captain America #400

 Flag-Smasher contacts the Avengers and demands that Captain America meet with him.
 But since Cap is in space, USAgent and Falcon go instead.

 USAgent meets Flag-Smasher directly while Falcon hangs back as back-up.
 Flag-Smasher is initially surprised that "Captain America" is still wearing his black costume, but quickly identifies USAgent as an imposter based on the way he walks.
 Flag-Smasher takes USAgent prisoner, and USAgent allows it but breaks free and attacks the ULTIMATUM goons once Flag-Smasher is away.
-USAgent appeared to be shield-less but it turns out he was keeping them shrunk with Pym particles.
+USAgent appeared to be shield-less but it turns out he was keeping it shrunk with Pym particles.

 Flag-Smasher is reviewing the equipment that he got from the Red Skull, but he refuses to use it since it came from the Skull.
 Then USAgent shows up to fight him.
 Meanwhile, Falcon rescues D-Man.
 It's noted twice in this story that D-Man is stinky; i wonder why that is if he's been living with the Inuits; it's not like they reacted to the way he smelled and i'm sure the point wasn't meant to be that Inuits are stinky.
 But D-Man's stinkiness will become a defining characteristic of his going forward.